 Shimba Hills can be visited throughout the year, but heavy downfalls may restrict game drives and hiking trips.
 There is rain along the coast throughout the year.
 However, the peak of the short rains in November and the long rains in April and May make these months less appealing.

 The drier seasons (December to March and June to September) see the animals congregate around local water sources, making them easy to find.
 You can still track them in the wetter months, but it takes greater effort as they’re more dispersed.
-You won’t really be bothered by other tourists here at any time of year, as the park doesn’t tend to attract crowds.

 Over 200 bird species have been recorded in Shimba Hills NR, including several coastal endemics, restricted to the area, such as the east coast akalat.
 Although forest birding is notoriously difficult, it is worth the effort here, as birders are rewarded with many interesting species.
 Non-birders will most likely enjoy some of the more easily observable forest avifauna, such as the trumpeter and silvery-cheeked hornbill.